Search

 Provides HIV/AIDS outreach, multi-lingual services, case management, advocacy, psychosocial assessments, financial advocacy; assists in benefits management.

-Provides financial advocacy for patients by helping to access income and medical coverage benefits, assisting in benefits management, networking with DSHS and Social Security, facilitating back-to-work benefits planning and coordinating hospital financial and health care coverage services.
+Assists clients in accessing community services and public benefits, and helps coordinate care across outpatient and inpatient settings.
+Additionally, provides financial advocacy by helping patients access income and medical coverage benefits, supporting benefits management, networking with DSHS and Social Security, guiding back-to-work planning, and coordinating with hospital financial counselors and healthcare coverage services.

 Provides Medicaid recipients with behavioral or physical health issues non-tangible person-centered supportive services to connect to and maintain housing.